 Most doctors recognize that the stigma around co-sleeping only makes for more dangerous situations because parents are less inclined to share their decision with their doctor.
 “For some families,” says Toronto pediatrician Daniel Flanders, it is virtually impossible to make it through the night without bringing baby into bed,” Fearing judgement, they often hide this from their doctor, which means professionals miss out on the chance to educate families on how to reduce risk.

 From the experts

 “We make the statement for the first time that health care providers should first and foremost have open and nonjudgmental conversations with families about their individual preferences, sleep patterns, sleep environment and be able to have a dialogue about doing the best they can do,"- Lori Feldman-Winter, MD, MPH, Co-author of AAP’s Safe Sleep Recommendations

-When announcing the 2016 safe sleep recommendations, Lori Feldman-Winter, co-author of the guidelines and professor of pediatrics at Cooper University Health Care, expressed that the AAP would rather parents be honest about their practices, and encouraged pediatricians to have an open and judgment-free dialogue with their patients about co-sleeping.
+When announcing the 2016 recommendations for safe infant sleep, Lori Feldman-Winter, co-author of the guidelines and professor of pediatrics at Cooper University Health Care, expressed that the AAP would rather parents be honest about their practices, and encouraged pediatricians to have an open and judgment-free dialogue with their patients about co-sleeping.

 Co-sleeping & SIDS

 The link between Sudden Infant Death Syndrome (SIDS) and co-sleeping has been thoroughly studied over the years to determine the safety of the practice.
 SIDS is defined as an unexpected, unexplained death of an infant under 1-year-old that occurs during sleep.
 SIDS is a type of Sudden and Unexpected Infant Deaths (SUID), which also includes cases of accidental suffocation or strangulation in bed and any other unknown cause.